Pralhad003/CPUSchuding/README.md

 3. **View Results**:
    - The simulator will display the sequence of process execution and calculate important metrics like waiting time, turnaround time, and CPU utilization.

-### Example

-- **Simulating Round Robin Scheduling**:
-  1. Open the simulator.
-  2. Select "Round Robin" from the list of algorithms.
-  3. Input the number of process.
-  4. Click "Start" to see the order of execution and performance metrics.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-1. Fork the repository.
-2. Create a new feature branch.
-3. Commit your changes.
-4. Push to the branch.
-5. Submit a pull request.

-## YouTube Video
-Video link of project demonstration: https://www.youtube.com/watch?v=Rf6Ec8PjOyg